Zren/zren.github.io/_posts/2018-09-23-kwin-tabbox-keyboard-events.markdown

 mainItem->setParentItem(contentItem());
 {% endhighlight %}

-So, the question is why the second `sendEvent` is sent to a `ColorScope` instance...
+So, the question is why the second `sendEvent` is sent to a `ColorScope` instance?

 ### QML Skins